concordion/concordion-markdown-extension/src/test/resources/spec/concordion/markdown/Grammar.md

 ### Expression-only commands
 Some commands only require an expression and don't need a text value to be passed.
 However, Markdown links always require link text.

-Any text value that starts with italics will be set to an empty text value.
+Any text value that starts with italics will be set to an empty text value in the output specification.

 <div class="example">
   <h3>Example</h3>